 - Identify and analyse key aspects of governance towards establishing a robust framework (including a SWOT analysis, indicators for compliance and key deliverables) for sustainable investments in fisheries.
-This framework might also help to operationalise and give content to the clause on the promotion of investments that are embedded in bilateral SFPAs. - 2.
-Propose positive incentives and other measures that could be incorporated onto trade and other EU policies to reward responsible behaviour, sustainable production, accountability and transparency in traceability of value chain - 3.
-If conditions allow, consider proposing the inclusion and recognition of EU investments in third countries fisheries as part of the external dimension of the CFP2 given its importance for the European market and for food security.
+This framework might also help to operationalise and give content to the clause on the promotion of investments that are embedded in bilateral SFPAs. - Propose positive incentives and other measures that could be incorporated onto trade and other EU policies to reward responsible behavior, sustainable production, accountability and transparency in traceability of value chain - 3.
+If conditions allow, consider proposing the inclusion and recognition of EU investments in third countries fisheries as part of the external dimension of the CFP2 given its importance for the European market and for food security. - 4.
+Create the inceptual basis of a world accepted document serving as sustainable guidelines for third country investment in fisheries, ideally in collaboration with both the EU and the FAO.